Link to the aNaLoG.MaN main page

 Here is a picture of the external Mid Mod.

-We can also do a HALF GAIN MOD to lower the amount of distortion the pedal has throughout it's range.
-With this mod, it's closer to a Tube Screamer when the drive is down all the way.
-But it will only get half as distorted when all the way up, compared to before.
-No extra charge for this option along with the SUPER mod.
+We can also do a HALF GAIN MOD to lower the amount of distortion, compression, and saturation taht the pedal has throughout it's range.
+With this mod, it's a bit closer to a Tube Screamer when the drive is down all the way but without the compression and midrange of a TS.
+It will only get much louder and half as distorted when all the way up, compared to before.
+No extra charge for this option along with the SUPER mod if you want fixed half clipping, or to get a toggle for normal and half it's extra.

 Other Ibanez MODS : I have successfully modified SM-9s to the 808 style chips and output section.
 An SM-9 is sort of like 2 TS9s (or SD9s) together.